-Dwell time is how long a visitor stays on your page after clicking from search results before returning to the SERP.
-It signals content quality and.
+Dwell Time Dwell time is how long a visitor stays on your page after clicking a search result before returning to the SERP.
+It signals whether the content matched search intent.
+Bing has publicly confirmed using it as a ranking signal; Google has not, though its NavBoost system processes similar click and engagement data.

 What is Dwell Time?